rinigupta11/Generative_AI_For_Illustrations/README.md

 ## Methodology/Dataset:
 This section explains the research design, including the data sources, data collection methods, and analysis techniques used.
 It also discusses any assumptions made and the rationale behind the chosen methods.
 [NOTE: 2-4 paragraphs]

 I used two novels for this project -- Harry Potter and the Sorceror’s Stone and The Great Gatsby.
-I sourced my Harry Potter dataset from Github and The Great Gatsby from Project Gutenberg.
-Specifically, the Harry Potter dataset was a.txt file I downloaded and I webscraped the Project Gutenberg .txt file using BeautifulSoup.
+I sourced my Harry Potter dataset from Glozman and The Great Gatsby from Project Gutenberg.
+Specifically,  I webscraped the Project Gutenberg .txt file and Harry Potter using BeautifulSoup.
 I initially started by only using Harry Potter, but I wanted to see illustrations from two very different types of novels so I added the Great Gatsby to compare how the modeling performed on differing scenery types.

+Here is my process for loading in the text for The Great Gatsby.
 ```
 import requests
 from bs4 import BeautifulSoup